 Experience the joy of playing great music in a friendly supportive setting.
-Here a group is reading the Schubert "Great" Quintet.
+Here a group is reading one of more than 50 piano quartets available for use in the CMW library.

 Playing great music together can lead to great friendships

-At Chamber Music Weekend, there is no shortage of players to read larger works such as quintets or sextets, or works which require an excellent pianist.
+At Chamber Music Weekend, there is no shortage of players to read larger works such as quintets. sexets, or octets, or works which require an excellent pianist.

 CHAMBER MUSIC LIBRARY